flexera-public/policy_templates/cost/azure/rightsize_synapse_sql_pools/README.md

 The policy includes the estimated monthly savings.
 The estimated monthly savings is recognized for idle resources if the resource is paused, and for underutilized resources if the resource is downsized.

 - The `Estimated Monthly Savings` is calculated by multiplying the amortized cost of the resource for 1 day by 30.44, which is the average number of days in a month.
-- For idle resources, the savings is the full cost of the resource.
+- For idle resources, the savings are the full cost of the resource.
 For underutilized resources, the savings is the difference between the current cost and the cost after downsizing.
-- The incident message detail includes the sum of each resource `Estimated Monthly Savings` as `Potential Monthly Savings`.
+- The incident message details include the sum of each resource `Estimated Monthly Savings` as `Potential Monthly Savings`.
 - Both `Estimated Monthly Savings` and `Potential Monthly Savings` will be reported in the currency of the Flexera organization the policy is applied in.

 ## Input Parameters